veratrum/twitch-dashboard/README.md

 # twitch-dashboard

 This won't allow you to watch streams.
-It just lists information on currently live streams that you follow.
+It just grabs information on currently live streams that you follow from the Twitch API and displays it.

 I personally use [streamlink](https://github.com/streamlink/streamlink) through the command line.
-I made this so I could avoid using the twitch client entirely.
+I made this so I could avoid using the Twitch client entirely.
 May add more features later but I don't really need anything more than this.